7 Days in Istanbul with the Perfect 7 Day Itinerary

-After landing at the airport and realizing your one week in Istanbul adventure just started, the first thing to do is buy an IstanbulKart.
+After landing at the airport in Istanbul and realizing your one week in Istanbul adventure just started, the first thing to do is buy an IstanbulKart.
 This card is accepted on all forms of public transport and makes travelling around the city cheaper.
 Using public transport gets you to the heart of the city and you will see all kinds of people.
 Travelling with local people will also inform you about the city.

 Where can I get Istanbulkart?

 There are kiosks selling Istanbulkart on the arrivals floor.
 Just follow the signs.
 Alternatively, you can buy one at Havaist payment points or from contracted exchange offices.
 There are also many places in the city that sell Istanbulkart including buffets, grocery stores, etc, most of which are located near bus stops.